|What does data management mean in this Digital Age and do you have to worry about Can you trust your data?

 In today’s business arena, we have access to more information than ever.
-With an ever-growing reliance on technology and social media, masses of data are being collected every day, at every customer touch point.
+With an ever-growing reliance on technology and social media, masses of data are being collected every day, at every customer touchpoint.
 The potential benefits of collecting this data are huge, from gaining greater customer insights to making smarter, real-time decisions.
 However, managing this huge volume of data is often more problematic.

-Data Quantity verses Quality
+Data Quantity versus Quality

 “The era of quantity over quality data is well and truly over.” – Experian Data Quality

 We all know that collecting data is the easy part.
-The key is extracting good quality data through an effective and well-planned strategy.
+The key is extracting good-quality data through an effective and well-planned strategy.
 Data that is untrustworthy is not only of little value but can also be detrimental to your business.